-LKI has fully supported the UNGC at the highest level of our organization and has participated in a number of the Global Compactøs initiatives:
+LKI has fully supported the UNGC at the highest level of our organization and has participated in a number of the Global Compactøs initiatives.

-- Reports its Communication on Progress at the Advanced Level. - Participates in the U.S. Networkøs meetings as frequently as practicable, including the 3/31/16 Sustainable Development meeting at Pfizer Headquarters in New York. - Completed the UNGC CEO Survey in May 2013 - LKI¢s Chairman attended and actively participated in the UNGC¢s Leader¢s Summit 2013: Architects of a Better World in September 2013. - LKIøs Chairman participated in the UNGCøs Private Sector Forum: Africa in September 2013 - Completed the Annual Global Compact Implementation Survey in December 2013 - Attended the 10th Principle anniversary event on 12/10/2014 in New York. - Participated in the UNGC 15th anniversary impact assessment teleconference in March 2015. - Participated in Global Compact +15 June 2015 meeting in New York.
+- Reports its Communication on Progress at the Advanced level - Participates in the UNGC Academy webinars - Participates in the U.S. Networkøs meetings as frequently as practicable. - LKIøs Chairman participated in Leaderøs Summit, Architects of a Better World September 2013. - LKIøs Chairman participated in the UNGCøs Private Sector Forum, Africa in September 2013 - Attended the 10th Principle anniversary event on 12/10/2014 in New York. - Participated in the UNGC 15th anniversary impact assessment teleconference in March 2015. - Participated in Global Compact +15 June 2015 meeting in New York. - Participated in Network USA Symposium in New York in June 2018.